Symptoms | Diagnosis | Treatment Options | For More Information

 Your physician may employ sophisticated heart monitoring devices to provide additional diagnostic information.
 These devices can record your heart rhythms over time from one full day to weeks and even months as you go about your daily activities.

 In some cases, more invasive testing may be required to complete your evaluation and treatment, including cardiac electrophysiology or ablation procedures to track down the electrical malfunction in your heart that is causing the arrhythmia and correct it.
 Available at NorthShore, this advanced diagnostic tool involves the insertion of a special electrode catheter into a blood vessel leading to the heart to pinpoint the source of your disorganized heart rhythm.

 Atrial Fibrillation Treatment Options

 Your NorthShore Cardiovascular Institute team will develop a personalized treatment plan for your atrial fibrillation depending on your unique needs and the specific nature of your condition.
 Because we work in a collaborative multispecialty environment, you can be assured that your care will be both seamless and all encompassing.

-Early treatment of atrial fibrillation usually starts with medications to restore a more normal heart rate.
+Early atrial fibrillation treatment usually starts with medications to restore a more normal heart rate.
 Anticoagulation drugs also may be used to reduce the potential for blood clotting that could lead to stroke.

-At NorthShore, our experienced cardiac electrophysiologists and cardiovascular surgeons perform various minimally-invasive surgical procedures to treat AF.
+At NorthShore, our experienced cardiac electrophysiologists and cardiovascular surgeons perform various minimally-invasive surgical procedures to treat AFib.
 These options include: